 MSPs are becoming key to global organizations across all industries, and the global MSP market looks poised to grow.
 Research indicates that the global managed services market was worth approximately $107 billion last year.
 This sector is also expected to generate more than $193 billion in revenues by 2024.

 Although MSPs can simplify an organization’s IT operations, they are susceptible to cyber attacks.
 This is due to the fact that an MSP typically operates in the same way as any other business.
-So, if an MSP does not properly secure its internal IT infrastructure, its critical data and systems can be exposed by cybercriminals.
-If an MSP falls victim to a cyberattack, the damage can escalate to the point where it affects both the service provider and its clients.
+Therefore, if an MSP does not properly safeguard its internal IT infrastructure, hackers may access its crucial data and systems.
+A MSP cyberattack, the damage can escalate to the point where it affects both the service provider and its clients.

 How Does a Cyber Attack Affect an MSP and Its Clients?

-Cybercriminals can use phishing email, distributed denial-of-service (DDoS), and other types of cyber attacks to disrupt or shut down an MSP’s systems.
+Cybercriminals can disrupt or take down an MSP’s systems using phishing emails, distributed denial-of-service (DDoS), and other sorts of cyberattacks.
 Comparatively, cybercriminals can launch cyberattacks in which they can illegally access or control an MSP’s sensitive data or systems.
 In any of these instances, the consequences for an MSP and its customers can be severe.

 If a cybercriminal hampers an MSP’s ability to remotely monitor and manage a customer’s IT infrastructure, the service provider may struggle to fulfill its customer’s IT requirements.
 In this scenario, the MSP may lose control of its customer’s applications, networks, and systems.
 The result: the MSP’s customer may lose access to these applications, networks, and systems until the service provider identifies and resolves the issue.